-The 2018 Plan provides that the number of shares reserved and available for issuance under the plan will automatically increase each January 1, beginning on January 1, 2019, by 4% of the outstanding number of shares of our common stock on the immediately preceding

-December 31, or such lesser number of shares as determined by the compensation committee.
+The 2018 Plan provides that the number of shares reserved and available for issuance under the plan will automatically increase each January 1, beginning on January 1, 2019, by 4% of the outstanding number of shares of our common stock on the immediately preceding December 31, or such lesser number of shares as determined by the compensation committee.
 This number is subject to adjustment in the event of a stock split, stock dividend or other change in the Company's capitalization.
 On January 1, 2019, the number of shares of common stock available for issuance under the 2018 Plan was automatically increased by 835,728 shares.
-As of June 30, 2019, there were approximately 833,000 shares of common stock available for future issuance under the 2018 Plan.
+As of September 30, 2019, there were approximately 808,000 shares of common stock available for future issuance under the 2018 Plan.

 The 2018 Employee Stock Purchase Plan ("ESPP") was adopted by the Board of Directors in April 2018 and approved by the Company's stockholders in June 2018 to award up to 193,000 shares of common stock to participating employees.
 This plan became effective on the date immediately prior to the effectiveness of the Company's IPO registration statement.
 The ESPP provides that the number of shares reserved and available for issuance will automatically increase each January 1, beginning on January 1, 2019 and each January 1 thereafter through January 1, 2028, by the least of (i) 1% of the outstanding number of shares of our common stock on the immediately preceding December 31; (ii) 386,000 shares or (iii) such lesser number of shares as determined by the ESPP administrator.
 On January 1, 2019, the number of shares of common stock available for issuance under the ESPP increased by 208,932 shares.
 The number of shares reserved under the ESPP is subject to adjustment in the event of a stock split, stock dividend or other change in capitalization.
-The first offering period for the ESPP began January 1, 2019 and ended June 30, 2019.
-As of June 30, 2019, there were approximately 378,000 shares available for issuance under the ESPP.
-For the six months ended June 30, 2019, the Company recognized expense of \$128,000 related to the ESPP.
+The first offering period for the ESPP began January 1, 2019 and ended June 30, 2019, at which time 24,229 shares were purchased.
+As of September 30, 2019, there were approximately 378,000 shares available for issuance under the ESPP.

 The Equity Inducement Plan ("Inducement Plan") was adopted by the Board of Directors in February 2019.
 The Inducement Plan was adopted without stockholder approval pursuant to Rule 5635(c)(4) of the Nasdaq Listing Rules.
 The Inducement Plan allows the Company to make stock option or restricted stock unit awards to prospective employees of the Company as an inducement to such individuals to commence employment with the Company.
 The Company intends to use this Inducement Plan to help it attract and retain prospective employees who are necessary to support the commercial launch of Gvoke and the expansion of the Company generally.
-The Company has initially reserved 750,000 shares of common stock for the issuance of awards under the Inducement Plan.
+The Company initially reserved 750,000 shares of common stock for the issuance of awards under the Inducement Plan.
 This number is subject to adjustment in the event of a stock split, stock dividend or other change in our capitalization.
-As of June 30, 2019, there were approximately 452,000 shares of common stock available for future issuance under the Inducement Plan.
+As of September 30, 2019, there were approximately 442,000 shares of common stock available for future issuance under the Inducement Plan.

 Stock options are granted with an exercise price equal to the market price of the Company's stock at the date of grant.
-Stock option awards typically vest over either two years or four years from the grant date and expire ten years from the grant date.
+Stock option awards typically vest over two, three or four years from the grant date and expire ten years from the grant date.